EU proposes joint studies to speed acceptance of new medicine

 Their role can be frustrating for drug companies that have already had their medicines cleared as safe and effective by the European Medicines Agency, but then need to submit different evidence to different agencies in different countries to get their products reimbursed.

-This has led to growing calls for some degree of harmonization, although there has been voluntary cooperation for years, with an EU-wide network set up in 2013.
+This has led to growing calls for some degree of harmonisation, although there has been voluntary cooperation for years, with an EU-wide network set up in 2013.

 The Commission is proposing joint work on clinical assessments, scientific consultations with business, identification of emerging health technologies and voluntary cooperation on, for example, surgical procedures.